TQFP vs LQFP: Comprehensive Comparison of Quad Flat Packages

 Circuit Board Stock

-What are the Different Types of QFPs?
+What Are the Different Types of QFPs?

 • Bumpered Quad Flat Package (BQFP)

-• Bumpered Quad Flat Package with heat Spreader (BQFPH)
+• BQFP with Heat Spreader (BQFPH)

 • Ceramic Quad Flat Package (CQFP)